devk-insurance/devk-meetups/README.md

 - Spring Boot vs. Quarkus
 - Native Development vs. Non-Native Development

-In this repository you will find all presentations @DEVK Meetups, Cologne
+In this repository you will find all presentations @DEVK Meetups, Cologne.

+Enjoy,
+Jörg and Lofi

 Date | Title | Directory
 -------- | -------- | --------